snabb/flixproxy/README.md

 **NOTE: This software is probably no longer sufficient for its original purpose.
-However I am keeping the repository around as this might be still useful for proxying connections to some other service or as a reference.**
+However I am keeping the repository around as this might be still useful for proxying connections to some other service or as a reference.
+I do not intend to maintain it any more.
+Feel free to fork it if you want to update it.**

 Flixproxy implements DNS, HTTP and HTTPS/TLS proxies needed for proxying Netflix connections: